aldor007/mkaciuba-com/content/blog/posts/homelab-2022-part-2.md

 # CD - argocd

-In cloud native environment ease of deployment is very important factor.
-In my commercial experience I have used tools such like Jenkins and Spinnaker but IMO the greatest one that can be used for deploying to k8s is [argocd](https://argo-cd.readthedocs.io/en/stable/)
+In a cloud native environment ease of deployment is a very important factor.
+In my commercial experience I have used tools such as Jenkins and Spinnaker but IMO the greatest one that can be used for deploying to k8s is [argocd](https://argo-cd.readthedocs.io/en/stable/)